barryclark/jekyll-now/_cultures/2022-03-29-continuous-cloud-security.md

 > "AWS is never going to say "Hey, one of our people couldn’t make the shift to be a security guard at our data center, would you mind showing up and keeping an eye on things?"

-**So as a conclution**: `The responsibilitiy is not shared, it's split!`
+**So as a conclusion**: `The responsibility is not shared, it's split!`

-Even if AWS is doing a lot to secure the Control Plane we still have some homeweork left.
+Even if AWS is doing a lot to secure the Control Plane we still have some homework left.
 The main work we need to tackle is the Data Plane.
 If we look on the options at a very high flight-level our targets to secure the Data Plane will look like this:

 * Don’t expose any part of your infrastructure to the Internet.
 Isolation is king!
 * Ensure services are configured to disallow public access